srilaasya/Tweazy/README.md

 - Gives additional insights on on the number of followers and friends, and the time at which the account was created

 ## :star: Installation
-- Download the extension from- https://tweazy.herokuapp.com
+- Download the extension from [here](https://tweazy.herokuapp.com).
-- You should be downloading a zip file.
-Unzip it
+- Unzip the file once downloaded.
 - Open Google Chrome and click on the extensions icon
 - Click on `Manage Extensions` at the end of the pop up
 - Turn on the `Developer Mode` on the top right corner.